 The important thing is to choose a model that suits your lifestyle.
 The supply of plug-in vehicles is becoming increasingly diversified:

-No, not any more than with a gasoline vehicle.
+No, not any more than you would be with a gasoline vehicle.

-Just as a gasoline vehicle gives off warnings when fuel runs low, an electric vehicle will warn you when it is time to charge soon.
+Just as a gasoline vehicle gives you a warning when the fuel is running low, an electric vehicle will warn you when it will soon be time to charge.

 Learn more about charging.

 It depends on the type of vehicle, battery capacity and weather conditions.

 Find out more about the range of plug-in vehicles.